ART OF POWER

 3 JUNE – 29 OCTOBER 2017

-In 2017 Steven Claydon will present a solo exhibition as part of our ongoing Contemporary Visual Arts Programme.
-The exhibition will take place throughout the grounds and house; bringing new sensibilities to familiar locations as well as those less well known.
+In 2017 Steven Claydon presented a solo exhibition as part of our ongoing Contemporary Visual Arts Programme.
+The exhibition took place throughout the grounds and house; bringing new sensibilities to familiar locations as well as those less well known.
 In his layered response to Mount Stuart and Bute, Claydon has been drawing equivalences between the islands of the Pacific and the Scottish isles.

 Mount Stuart has been working in collaboration with The Common Guild, Glasgow to bring Claydon’s work to Scotland; following his nomination for the inaugural Hepworth Prize in 2016.
 “The Archipelago of Contented Peoples: Endurance Groups” runs at The Common Guild through 9 July.